-The mission of EPSCoR is to assist the National Science Foundation in its statutory function "to strengthen research and education in science and engineering throughout the United States and to avoid undue concentration of such research and education."
+The mission of EPSCoR is to assist the National Science Foundation in its statutory function "to strengthen research and education in science and engineering discovery throughout the United States and to avoid undue concentration of such research and education."
 EPSCoR goals are to:

-- Catalyze the development of research capabilities and the creation of new knowledge that expands jurisdictions' contributions to scientific discovery, innovation, learning, and knowledge-based prosperity; - Establish sustainable Science, Technology, Engineering, and Mathematics (STEM) education, training, and professional development pathways that advance jurisdiction-identified research areas and workforce development; - Broaden direct participation of demographically-diverse individuals, institutions, and organizations in the project's science and engineering research and education initiatives; - Effect sustainable engagement of project participants and partners, the jurisdictions, the national research community, and the general public through data-sharing, communication, outreach, and dissemination; and - Impact research, education, and economic development beyond the project at academic, government, and private sector levels
+- Catalyze the development of research capabilities and the creation of new knowledge that expands jurisdictions' contributions to scientific discovery, innovation, learning, and knowledge-based prosperity; - Establish sustainable Science, Technology, Engineering, and Mathematics (STEM) education, training, and professional development pathways that advance jurisdiction-identified research areas and workforce development; - Broaden direct participation of diverse individuals, institutions, and organizations in the jurisdictions' science and engineering research and education initiatives: - Effect sustainable engagement of project participants and partners, the jurisdiction, the national research community, and the general public through data-sharing, communication, outreach, and dissemination; and - Impact research, education, and economic development beyond the project at academic, government, and private sector levels.

-B. Criteria for Eligibility to Participate in the Research Infrastructure Improvement Track-2: Focused
+B. Criteria for Eligibility to Participate in the Research Infrastructure Improvement Track-2: Focused EPSCoR Collaborations (RII Track-2 FEC)

-EPSCoR Collaborations (RII Track-2 FEC)
+Research Infrastructure Improvement Program Track-2 (RII Track-2)